MicrosoftDocs/cpp-docs/docs/get-started/tutorial-console-cpp.md

     :::image-end:::

    > [!Note]
-   > When you edit code while in debugging mode, there is a risk of code becoming stale.
+   > When you edit code while in debugging mode, there's a risk of code becoming stale.
 This happens when the debugger is still running your old code, and has not yet updated it with your changes.
 The debugger displays a dialog to inform you when this happens.
 Sometimes, you may need to press **F5** to refresh the code being executed.
 In particular, if you make a change inside a function while the point of execution is inside that function, you need to step out of the function, then back into it again to get the updated code.
 If that doesn't work and you see an error message, you can stop debugging by clicking on the red square in the toolbar under the menus at the top of the IDE, then start debugging again by entering **F5** or by choosing the green "play" arrow beside the stop button on the toolbar.
    >
    > Another reason edit and continue may fail is if you see a message that says "The Require source files to exactly match the original version setting under Debug->Options->General needs to be enabled..."
 To fix this, from the main menu select **Tools** > **Options** > **Debugging** > **General** and ensure that **Require source files to exactly match the original version** is checked.